 Positive wellness based on the value of physical activity and healthy choices is explored.
-Lab consists of clinical experience with personal wellness status.
+The lab consists of clinical experience with personal wellness status.
 Personalized exercise prescriptions will be provided.

 EXS 103 TEACHING OF SPORT SKILLS I 3-0-3